expo/expo/docs/pages/update-spec/introduction.md

 ---
 title: Update Spec
-sidebar_title: EAS Update
+sidebar_title: EAS Update 0
 ---

+version 0

+---

 ## Introduction

-This is the specification for EAS Update, a protocol for managing over the air updates to apps running on multiple platforms.
+This is the specification for EAS Update a protocol for managing over the air updates to apps running on multiple platforms.

 ### Conformance